TUM-FAF/FAF-141-Oxana-Dunav/WP/lab#3/README.md

 - Use mouse as an eraser with adjustable width

 **_Additional Tasks_**
-- Use a scroll bar to scroll through application working space.
-Scroll should appear only when necessary
 - Added 1 button for clearing the drawing area

 ## Features